There are two basic types of

-the first is called Grade 1 Braille.
+Braille, the first is called Grade 1 Braille.
 This Braille is

 a letter for letter translation and should only be used by those

 that already understand braille well enough to translate the

 text themselves.
-The second type which has become the standard for
+The second type which has become the standard

 and conjunctions that are generally accepted.

-side of the door, signs shall be placed on the nearest
+to the latch side of the door, signs shall be placed on the nearest

-adjacent wall, mounting height shall be 60 inches above the floor to the
+adjacent wall, mounting height shall be 60 inches above the floor

-system in compliance with the Americans with Disabilities
+your signage system in compliance with the Americans with Disabilities

 Act.
 Compliant signs should have raised letters, numbers and

 Grade 2 Braille.
-Characters and symbols must offer high contrast with
+Characters and symbols must offer high contrast

-of the door with the centerline 60 inches above the
+latch side of the door with the centerline 60 inches above the